Structure-Preserving Generalized Manifold Galerkin Reduction for Port-Hamiltonian Systems: Preliminaries

 \section{Preliminaries}

-In this section, we introduce the necessary background information needed for the readability of the paper.
-We start in Section \ref{subsec:pH_intro} with a definition of \pH systems and their properties.
-Afterwards, we recall the generalized manifold Galerkin (\GMG) reduction in Section \ref{subsec:gmg_recall} and subsequently introduce the well-known \DEIM method for nonlinear \pH systems in Section \ref{subsec:DEIM_recall_pH}, as it is needed in our numerical experiments.
+In this section, we introduce the concepts and methods needed in the remainder of the paper.
+Section \ref{subsec:pH_intro} recalls \pH systems and their properties.
+Next, we review the generalized manifold Galerkin (\GMG) reduction in Section \ref{subsec:gmg_recall}.